-The accessibility committee was organized in the spring of 2005 to improve the union's work around accessibility issues on campus and to ensure that union spaces and meetings are accessible.
+The Accessibility Committee was organized in the Spring of 2005 to improve the Local's work around accessibility issues on campus and to ensure that union spaces and meetings are accessible.
 Four members are elected for a one-year term.